Introduction To MapReduce Interview Questions And Answers

 9. MapReduce Criticism

 One prominent criticism of MapReduce is that the development cycle is very long.
-Writing the mappers and reducers, compiling and packaging the code, submitting the job and retrieving the results is time-consuming.
-Even with streaming, which removes the compile and package step, the experience is still taking a long time.
+Writing the mappers and reducers, compiling and packaging the code, submitting the job, and retrieving the results is time-consuming.
+Even with streaming, which removes the compile and package step, the experience still takes a long time.